paulfioravanti/presentations/everything_is_reduce/everything_is_reduce.md

 ```

 ^
-The `Enum.map` function returns a list, so I can't use that, and `Enum.each`'s returns value is the `:ok` atom, so what are my options?
+The `Enum.map` function returns a list, so I can't use that, and `Enum.each`'s return value is the `:ok` atom, so what are my options?

 ---